 A real example: a client came to us wanting a fitness app MVP with workout tracking, meal logging, AI coaching, a social feed, and a subscription tier.
 That's not an MVP — that's a v1.0 product.
 We scoped it down to just workout tracking + progress charts, shipped it in 6 weeks for $28,000, and got 400 beta users.
 The AI coaching came in v2 after they validated demand.

 Rule of thumb: if you can't describe your MVP in one sentence, the scope is too big.
+Trying to cram everything into version one is one of the most common ways founders waste money — we cover it and nine others in 10 common MVP mistakes that kill startups.

 Number of user roles